dhrubajyoti98/dhrubajyoti98.github.io/resources.md

 - [Random stuff I find extremely interesting and/or useful](https://dashing-kiwi-f01.notion.site/Random-stuff-I-find-extremely-interesting-and-or-useful-bdf4d7b424a440beac9458d986d56aac).

-- A very important C/C++ library which will be very useful for numerical methods in physics and engineering is the [GNU Scientific Library](https://www.gnu.org/software/gsl/doc/html/index.html).
+- [GNU Scientific Library](https://www.gnu.org/software/gsl/doc/html/index.html) - a very important C/C++ library which will be very useful for numerical methods in physics and engineering.

 - I am developing a benchmark suite for workstations.
 See [here] for more details and also if you would like to contribute, let me know.